 Part of the reason for the uncertainty around GDPR’s introduction is due to the UK’s impending exit from the European Union.
 This means that there is doubt as to whether data stored in EU countries (as opposed to the UK) will meet the data sovereignty regulations that will come into force under Brexit.

 The GDPR not only applies to all organisations located within the EU, but it will also apply to organisations located outside the EU if they offer goods or services to EU data subjects – meaning many businesses will still need to remain compliant to the new GDPR laws.
-This is important as many organisations do not realise they will be affected by the regulations from selling their goods and services to EU Citizens.
+This is important as many organisations do no realise they will be effected by the regulations from selling their goods and services to EU Citizens.
 After Brexit EU countries may have different local laws about data storage than the UK – this will create legal confusion once Brexit has been completed.

 The consensus among industry experts seems to be that, due to this legal grey area, the best option for British businesses is to store their data with UK-based companies offering secure cloud backup solutions in order to avoid falling foul of GDPR’s local data storage laws.